 Reduce cougar-human conflicts that can result in harm to people and often lead to the death of cougars and the corresponding detrimental effects on the ecosystem.
 To accomplish this goal, we have developed an extensive trail camera network that will track cougar movements to identify what locations cougars are most prevalent which will allow us focus our education efforts in these areas first.
 These cameras will also observe cougar behaviour which will aid us in identifying which behaviours and movement patterns which are essential to educate the public on.

 This project has been piloted in the Village of Waiparous and the Back 40.
 With the help of Village's community members and our volunteers, work is already underway to develop cougar coexistence strategies that will help reduce cougar conflicts and increase tolerance for this important apex predator!

 As we continue to develop our cougar-focused educational database and coexistence strategies, we are seeking donors and volunteers that are looking to make a positive difference in the treatment and management of cougars living in our communities.
-We are also seeking feedback through our survey from people coexisting with cougars whether through living or recreating in cougar country in Alberta.

 Due to the demand EXPOSED has already received for this project, we are looking to expand this project to other communities such as the MD of Bighorn, Benchlands, West Bragg Creek and beyond.
 We are asking for you to consider making a one-time or monthly donation to our Cougar Coexistence Project to help us make this a reality.
 If you would like to be a part of the solution to cougar coexistence, please donate today.